-Processing OSM Data for Effective Cartography: AJ will talk about his process of preparing OSM data in MapBox Streets and share some tricks he uses to achieve particular cartographic effects like tint bands via negative buffers and differentiating maritime administrative boundaries from land boundaries.
+Processing OpenStreetMap Data for Effective Cartography: AJ will talk about his process of preparing OpenStreetMap data in MapBox Streets and share some tricks he uses to achieve particular cartographic effects like tint bands via negative buffers and differentiating maritime administrative boundaries from land boundaries.

 An Open Source Geocoder: Young will talk about an open source geocoder that we’re working on that’s based on the open MBTiles and UTFGrid specs and is designed to allow swappable datasources for country, province, and municipal boundaries.

 What’s New in Mapnik 2.1: Dane will give a run down of the new features in the latest Mapnik and talk about how they can be used for creatively visualizing open data.